brianlan/HR-Net/README.md

 # HR-Net

-A Simple PyTorch implementation of paper [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514)
+A Simple PyTorch implementation based on paper [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514)
+Did some modifications on the ResBlock to save computation.

-This repo is only a demo of showing the HR-Net implementation is basically runable.
+This repo is only a demo of showing the implementation is basically working...

 ### Input Image
 I only labeled two classes: car and lane line.